EPR-dev/MapOps-Dashboard/README.md

-# MapOps Resource Hub (Links + Files)
+# MapOps Resource Hub (Links + Files + Delete)

-This version of the MapOps Hub lets you save:
+This version lets you:

+- Save a resource with:
   - Name
   - Category
   - Optional URL
-- Optional file from your laptop (PDFs, small decks, etc.)
+  - Optional file from your laptop

-Each card can be:

-- Link only
-- File only
-- Link + file
+- Open links or files with one click
+- **Delete** individual items from the hub

-Everything is stored locally in your browser using `localStorage`, including the file contents (as data URLs).
-This is a convenience hub, not cloud backup, so keep attached files reasonably small and important.
+Everything is stored locally in your browser with `localStorage` (including file contents as data URLs), so this is a personal cockpit, not cloud backup.

-## How to use

-1. Open `index.html` in your browser.
-2. Use the form on the right:
-   - Name (required)
-   - URL or path (optional)
-   - Category
-   - Attach file (optional)
-3. Click **Add to hub**.
-4. In the cards list:
-   - **Open link** opens the URL in a new tab
-   - **Open file** downloads or opens the attached file
+To delete an item, click the **Delete** button on its card.

-## GitHub Pages
+GitHub Pages usage is the same:

-1. Create a repo (for example `mapops-hub`).
-2. Add `index.html` to the root and commit.
+- Add `index.html` to a repo
-3. Settings → Pages → Source: Deploy from branch → `main` → `/ (root)`.
-4. Save.
-GitHub will give you a public URL for your hub.
+- Turn on Pages
+- Use the generated URL as your MapOps internal hub.